Relationship between fitness and heterogeneity in exponentially growing microbial populations: Discussion

-While the idea that fitness and information content of flux distributions are interrelated features is rather natural, the physiological meaning of the latter is not obvious.
-Technically, $I$ quantifies how much the flux distribution deviates from uniformity in a given medium.
-Small values of $I$ imply that experiment-derived constraints do not significantly modify our prior knowledge of the flux distribution, corresponding to all flux vectors in the feasible space defined by the given uptake rates being equally likely.
-On the other hand, large values of $I$ imply that the likelihood concentrates within specific, small regions of $\mathcal{F}$.
-In this sense, $I$ provides a quantitative proxy for the amount of metabolic regulation required to grow in a given medium.
-We've seen that the information content {\it per degree of freedom} more than doubles as the growth rate goes from 0.05/h to about 1/h (Fig.\,\ref{uno}d).
-Such a gain is mainly due to a systemic fine-tuning of fluxes and correlations rather than to the tightened control of a few pathways, in agreement with evidence suggesting that system-wide rearrangements underlie response to changing carbon levels in {\it E. coli} \cite{hui15}.
-Our analysis also shows that inferred distributions exceed the minimum required information content by roughly 1 bit per degree of freedom in all growth conditions (Fig.\,\ref{due}a).
-In other terms, independently of carbon availability, {\it E. coli} populations appear to occupy a portion of $\mathcal{F}$ that is about $2^{\mathrm{dim}(\mathcal{F})}$ times smaller than the accessible space in any growth condition.
-This may suggest that the biochemical constraints used to define the feasible space (flux reversibility, ranges of variability, etc.) might be too conservative.
+Our analysis also shows that inferred distributions exceed the minimum required information content by roughly 1 bit per degree of freedom in all growth conditions (Fig.\,\ref{uno}d).
+This suggests that the biochemical constraints used to define the feasible space (flux reversibility, ranges of variability, etc.) might be too conservative.
 Further ingredients affecting the metabolism of single cells, like biosynthetic costs \cite{mori16}, might also reduce the feasible space and bring data closer to the theoretical bound.
 However, the gap may also indicate that population growth requires a minimum amount of regulatory information, in line with the idea that minimal complexity (as opposed to minimal number of components) is the defining characteristics of cells \cite{xavier14}.
-That regulatory interactions and mechanical effects are crucial in determining {\it E. coli}'s overall metabolic capabilities is indicated by the fact that they remain substantially unchanged following a large-scale removal of unnecessary genes \cite{posfai06,gerosa11,minton11} while being affected by the selective knock-out of a small number of genes through which specific cellular tasks are optimized \cite{carlson04,trinh06,trinh08}.
-In this sense, {\it E. coli} cells should encode for a substantial amount of regulatory interactions that may effectively reduce the size of the feasible metabolic space $\mathcal{F}$.
-Identifying these extra constraints may bring empirical populations closer to the F-I bound and possibly provide hints to improve quantitative {\it in silico} approaches.
+That regulatory interactions and mechanical effects are crucial in determining {\it E. coli}'s overall metabolic capabilities is indicated by the fact that they remain substantially unchanged following a large-scale removal of unnecessary genes \cite{posfai06,gerosa11,minton11}.
+By contrast, they are significantly affected by the selective knock-out of a small number of genes through which specific cellular tasks are optimized \cite{carlson04,trinh06,trinh08}.
+In this sense, constraint-based models may be missing a substantial amount of regulatory interactions that would effectively reduce the size of the feasible space $\mathcal{F}$.
+Identifying these constraints could bring empirical populations closer to the F-I bound and provide crucial hints about the nature of optimality in bacterial growth.